 - Mitigation and countermeasures - decide mitigation strategy and taking effective and controllable countermeasures and actions (CAPA)

 - Reassessment - revision and monitoring of the state of risks - reassessment of the results of measures and reassessment of risks

 In order to deal with all of these risk management activities and processes, you need to have a place where you can store and share this information.
 You can conveniently perform all of these risk management steps in Aptien.
 It allows you to

 - Develop a risk catalog (list) where you describe each individual risk using a risk card with impacts, likelihood and other context

 - Create a risk matrix that allows you to prioritize risks

-- Creating measures, corrective and preventive actions and managing work on them, which will allow continuous assessment
+- Create measures, corrective and preventive actions and manage work on them, which will allow continuous assessment

 How to create a risk catalog